 Hiking and mountain biking opportunities in Sedona's Red Rock country are virtually unlimited.

 There are over 200 miles of trails where you can enjoy short and easy trips or long and challenging adventures through remote backcountry areas.
 There is no better way to get up close to the beautiful Sedona country.
-We have hiked many of the trails in Sedona and have printed directions and maps for most of them for you.
+We have hiked many of the trails in Sedona and have printed directions and maps for most of them available at our Sedona B&B.

 Tips for Hiking in Sedona

 - Many trails require a 4x4 or high clearance vehicle to access them.
 You may want to consider this when you are renting your vehicle.

 - Hiking in Sedona in the summer?
 Early morning hikes or late afternoon hikes are highly suggested!

 - Make sure to bring plenty of water.
 Even if you are only hiking a short distance, keeping hydrated is key.
 Take more water than you think you will need.

 - Create a hiking backpack that includes water, first aid kit, snacks, trail map, compass, sunscreen, hat, sunglasses and tweezers.
 Most of our plants have thorns or needles and they sometimes seem to jump out and stick you.
 Tweezers are sometimes the only way to get them out..ask Ron!

 - Hikes in Sedona are rated from easy to strenuous however, if you are a novice hiker, watch your pace and go in knowing there may be some strenuous inclines on some of the easy rated hikes.